-I was a little skeptical about taking the MTR at first, but after getting used to it, I much prefer it over the TTC.
+I was a little skeptical about taking the MTR at first, but after getting used to it, I much prefer it over the TTC in Toronto.
 The only thing I could never get used to were the crowds – especially on the subway and during rush hour.

-We spent a lot of the first week shopping at different malls.
-I actually preferred the very local ones in Mong Kok as opposed to the bigger ones such as IFC.
+We spent a lot of the first week shopping at different malls and getting a feel of the culture in Hong Kong.
+I actually preferred the very local malls in Mong Kok as opposed to the bigger ones such as IFC.

 We didn’t really do any actual touristy activities until we met up with Vivian later during our first week.
 That day, we went out for dim sum, visited different malls, and explored Victoria Harbour.

-We spent our first weekend on a boat with Rui’s family.
+We spent our first weekend on a boat with Rui’s family in Sai Kung.
 I haven’t read for leisure in a long time, and it was nice to be able to relax and read Ned Vizzini’s It’s Kind of a Funny Story after having it on my bookshelf for years.
 I saw the movie before and I didn’t like it, but I really enjoyed the book.